-This is a lovely fish soup recipe - traditionally from the North of England.
-It's a smoked haddock soup thickened with mashed potato.
+This is a lovely fish soup recipe - Cullen Skink.
+Traditionally from Scotland, it's a smoked haddock soup thickened with mashed potato.

 12 oz (350g) smoked haddock